allantestaten/regression-project/README.md

 6) Run notebook

 # Takeaways and Conclusions
-* The median property value is 316,213
+- The median property value is 304,004 dollars
-* Statistical evidence supports correlations between property value and bedrooms, bathrooms and square feet of a home
+- Statistical evidence supports correlations between property value and bedrooms, bathrooms, total rooms and square feet of a home respectively
-* My model uses bathrooms and home square footage as drivers for determine home value
-* There were very weak correlations between property value and bedrooms and total rooms in a home.
+- Statistical testing supports a significant relationship between fips code and property value
+- There appears to be a higher frequency of homes being sold in Los Angeles compared to the other counties
+- There is a significant difference in the mean property value of the homes across Los Angeles, Ventura and Orange County

 # Recommendations
-* Use DS team to determine strategy to impute null values for location features
-* Determine strategy for team to analyze location features relationship to home value
+* Have a meeting to discuss how to analyze features specifc to location
+* Request more data to balance out the representation of transactions in Orange County and Ventura County

 # Next Steps
-* The next steps of this project would be to statistically test location features impact on predicting home value
-* Review the data to determine if there are a similar amount of transactions across the three counties or if significantly more transactions occur in Los Angeles
+* Take time to build a model solely based on location features
+* Look further into Los Angeles transactions impact on data